Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-1/03-Intro-to-NGS-data-analysis-II.md

 Clipping can be very advantageous, but also can potentially cause some issues, read more [here](https://sequencing.qcfail.com/articles/soft-clipping-of-reads-may-add-potentially-unwanted-alignments-to-repetitive-regions/).

 **Splicing**
-As discussed above, numerous aligners exist, consisting of both ***splie-aware*** and ***splice-unaware*** aligners.
+As discussed above, numerous aligners exist, consisting of both ***splice-aware*** and ***splice-unaware*** aligners.
 Splice-aware aligners, such as `STAR` and `HISAT2` will produce alignments spanning splice junctions, which is obviously an important characteristic of RNA-seq data that the aligner needs to be able to account for.
 Furthermore, if you provide coordinates of splice-junctions to aligners like `STAR`, it can improve the mapping over spliced regions and improve detection of novel splice-functions.

 **What input do I need for an alignment?**
 At miniumum: